luciusmagn/maturita_2020/web/index.md

 ## Contribution
 Contributing to this page is permitted, just clone the repo, make your changes and create a pull-request.
 Tada.
-However, If you want to add why Java sucks, I am 100% merging.
+If you want to add why Java sucks, I am 100% merging.